eggplantbren/DNest4/README.md

 *	The licence is now the permissive MIT licence.

-*	RJObject is now included in the same repository.
+*	RJObject (which allows relatively straightforward implementation of hierarchical and trans-dimensional mixture models) is now included in the same repository.

 Some functions have slightly different names and specifications compared to DNest3.
 These changes are purely cosmetic.